amitthk/amitthk/README.md

 # Code Snippets

-This is a collection of code snippets in Ansible/Jenkinsfile/Makefile/Java/.Net/Python/Shell or other languages for quick reference.
+This is a collection of notes and code snippets in Ansible/Jenkinsfile/Makefile/Java/.Net/Python/Shell or other languages for quick recap/reference.

 * Author: Amitthk